Documentation Index

 echo json_encode($res);

-This structure allows flexible use and integration of custom-code within Enneo, to implement specific business logic or seamlessly connect external systems.
+to map specific business logic or seamlessly connect external systems.

 Invocation of Custom Functions